 Manual or Electric: Electric | Features: 3,200 percussions per minute, LCD screen, 10 attachments

-If you're looking for a percussive deep-tissue massage gun, your best bet is the Hyperice Hypervolt (view at Amazon).
+If you're looking for a percussive deep-tissue massage gun, your best bet is the Hyperice Hypervolt.
 It has three-speed modes and can deliver up to 3,200 percussions per minute while remaining notably quiet.
-However, if you want something a bit more affordable (or portable), opt for the FitRx On-the-Go Massager (view at Walmart).
-And if you want a manual self-massage device, go with the Thera Cane Massager (view at Amazon).
+However, if you want something a bit more affordable (or portable), opt for the FitRx On-the-Go Massager.
+And if you want a manual self-massage device, go with the Thera Cane Massager.

-What to Look for When Buying a Deep-Tissue Massager
+What to Look For in a Deep-Tissue Massager

 Manual vs. Powered